This post contains affiliate links. Please see our disclosure policy.

 Ingredients

-- 8 oz spaghetti , or other pasta
+- 8 ounces spaghetti , or other pasta or choice, gluten-free is fine to use

-- 1/2 cup red lentils, (split preferred, called masoor dal in Indian store)
+- 1/2 cup red lentils, split preferred, called masoor dal in Indian store.
+Or use 1.5 cups cooked or canned drained lentils or cooked split peas

-- 1 to 2 tbsp tomato paste, , optional
+- 1 to 2 tablespoons tomato paste, optional

 - 1/4 cup red wine , or use veggie broth and 2 teaspoons balsamic vinegar